naholyr/doggybag/doc/amqp.md

   } else {
     console.log('ERROR', result.data.error, result.data.data); // print error code and more info
   }
-  // Always ack or reject the message, or it will stay in the queue! ack();
+  // IMPORTANT! always ack or reject the message, or it will stay in the queue and you will receive them
+  // each time you restart.
+But worse: you will not receive any new result until restarted! ack();
 });
 ```